2017 MLK CELEBRATION activities

 Martin Luther King Jr. Celebration history

-For many years, Western Michigan University’s Martin Luther King Jr. Committee organized a celebration of Dr. King’s life, work and commitment to social justice.
+For many years, Western Michigan University’s Rev. Dr. Martin Luther King, Jr. Committee organized a celebration of Dr. King’s life, work and commitment to social justice.
 The Northside Ministerial Alliance had annually held a similar communitywide event at Chenery Auditorium.

 In an impressive showing of town-gown partnership, the two organizations agreed to merge their events for a spectacular 2002 celebration.
 Since that time, the two have continued to work collaboratively to establish a celebration for Kalamazoo residents that highlights and captures the essences of the life and legacy of Dr. King.

 During the ensuing years, several major events and numerous smaller ones have been built into what has become an annual celebration that launches in January each year.
-The communitywide Martin Luther King Jr. Celebration continues to grow and evolve.
-Along with the alliance, WMU and the city of Kalamazoo, key sponsors also now include Kalamazoo College, Borgess Medical Center and Bronson Healthcare System.
+The communitywide Martin Luther King, Jr. Celebration continues to grow and evolve.
+Along with Northside Ministerial Alliance, WMU and the City of Kalamazoo, key sponsors also includes Kalamazoo College, Kalamazoo Valley Community College, Borgess Medical Center and Bronson Healthcare System.

 WMU’s MLK Celebration Committee